baharbiazar/San_Francisco_crime_EDA/README.md

 ## Background & Motivation

 Criminal researches have confirmed that there are clear patterns of crime, with concentrations in specific places at specific times.
-Studying crime patterns can help identifying crime hotspots and guide desicion makers to implement more sustainable solutions at macro and micro scales.
+Studying crime patterns can help authorities to identify crime hotspots and guide desicion makers to implement more sustainable solutions at macro and micro scales.

 In this EDA, I used SF Police Department Incident Reports (2018-2020) to answer the following questions: